felipesanze/F1_Predictor/README.md

 * Similarly, the driver's age is a proxy for their tenure or experience in F1 (the two are extremely correlated).
 It is the all-time hisory of the driver.
 * Weather_wet turned out to be way less important than expected.
 ![](Images/feature_importance_mdi.png)
+### Results
+The model is able to predict the race winner with a `63%` presicion score.
+That translates into right above half the races correctly predicted.
+I do not recommend to use this model for betting purposes beyond the 2021 season.
+F1 regulations have suffered significant changes that make it unlikely that this model perform well from 2022 onwards.
+I will revisit it after the 2022 season has finished to evaluate that possibility.

 ## 5. Next Steps
 *  Put it all into production: create an automated web interface where, right after qualifying on Saturday, the user presses a button, the fresh data gets scraped and ran through the model.
 The user will get an expected winner for the race of that weekend.
+Just for the fun of it...
 *  While estimating the probability of winning, we set teh driver with the higest probability as the winner.
 What if we calculate the percentage difference between the predicted winner and the predicted P2?
 This could give us a sense of how certain the model is about its prediction for a given race.
 *  Using a GPU, build a Neural Network to hopefully improve the quality of our predictions.
 *  Use Variance Inflation Factor (VIF) to check for multicollinearity.